pojntfx/pojde/README.md

 ## Overview

 🚧 This project is WIP.
-Please use the [original pojde](https://github.com/pojntfx/pojde) until this reaches a stable level. 🚧
+Please use the [original pojde](https://github.com/pojntfx/pojde) until this reaches a stable level.
+Take a look at [PARITIY.md](./PARITY.md) for a list of currently missing features. 🚧

 `pojde` is a headless development environment with web access for all components, which can be installed, configured and managed using `pojdectl`, it's management tool.